abanks72/ComplexHelloWorld/README.md

 # ComplexHelloWorld
-To learn GitHub to a T
+To learn GitHub to a T w/ Atom IDE